Employee Trust is Directly Related to Work Performance

 2. Make leaders more accessible

 How well does your CEO know your employees who aren’t on the leadership team?
 Oftentimes, executives only work with senior leaders and may neglect to really pay attention to employees in non-managerial roles.
 To help forge bonds with other employees, your CEO might attend different team meetings on occasion, just to listen in and hear directly from different people.
 You could also increase opportunities for executives to engage with employees in non-formal settings, such as a bowling team-building activity or a corporate 5k.
 Afterward, you might invite the group to gather together for lunch.
 When executives let their guard down, it makes employees feel comfortable being their authentic selves, too.
+Learn tips to shape your leaders for a workplace focused on Human Performance.

 3. Continuous check-ins